Pylons/repozitory/doc/source/index.rst

 To archive a document, applications call the ``archive`` method of the Archive, passing an object that provides the :class:`IObjectVersion` interface.
-The :class:`IObjectVersion` interface requires 10 attributes and allows for 1 optional attribute.
+The :class:`IObjectVersion` interface specifies the following attributes.

 - ``docid``
     A unique 32 bit integer document identifier.